Rare events algorithm study of extreme double jet summers and their connection to heatwaves over the Northern Hemisphere: Conclusions

 This section describes the statistical test used for assessing the significance of the composite maps of the zonal wind $U$, \SI{2}{\meter} air temperature ($T_\text{2m}$) and \SI{500}{\hecto\pascal} geopotential height ($Z_\text{500}$).
 We performed a Student t-test \citep{student_probable_1908}, to test if the composite map equals the unconditioned mean.
 We compute the $t$ value:

 where $N$ are the independent samples, $\mathbb{E}[X_T | D_{ji, T} > h]$ is the empirical average estimator of the composite maps , $X_T$ is the average over a season of each of the fields, $D_{ji, T}$ is the seasonal double jet, $h$ is the threshold, $\mu$ is the unconditional mean, $S^2$ is the sample variance.
 We compare the $t$ value with the Student $t$ distribution value $t_{q}^N$ with $N-1$ degrees of freedom at level $q$.
 Thus, for a given value $q$, then we know that if $|t| \geq t_{q}^N$ then we reject the null hypothesis with probability $q$, i.e. the grid-point of the composite map is significant at a level $q$.
 In our case $N=10$.
 For our study, we want to assess significant areas in the composite maps, thus this test is applied grid point-wise.
 For the composite maps obtained with the rare events algorithm, seasonal events might still not be independent due to possible common ancestor trajectories.
-We considered one independent sample for each of the rare event algorithm runs, i.e. 10 samples.
+When we designed the simulations, we run different sensitivity tests on the parameter $k$ to be sure that an minimum value of 10\% of the total number of trajectories in each experiment had independent ancestors at the beginning of the simulation.
+This can be seen in fig. 11.
+Additionally, we have performed 10 experiments each starting from completely different sets of 100 initial conditions.
+This means that the 10 experiments are statistically independent of each other.
+The composite maps are obtained averaging first within each experiment, and then among the 10 experiments.
+The standard deviation used for the significance test is the one among the 10 estimates obtained from the 10 experiments, which are statistically independent.
+The statistical dependence between trajectories within a single experiment (that in any case we have kept under control) does not influence in any way the significance analysis.